lucia-auth/lucia/documentation/docs/03_adapters/custom.md

 ### deleteUserRefreshTokens

-Deletes all rows in `refresh_tokens` table where the user id matches.
+Deletes all rows in `refresh_token` table where the user id matches.

 ```ts
 const deleteUserRefreshTokens: (userId: string) => Promise<void>;